640 South State StreetDover, Delaware 19901

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-A number of medications can affect the test results.
-These include medications that are used to help prevent blood clots, such as warfarin, aspirin, and heparin.
-Other medications that may affect the results include:
+A number of medicines can affect the test results.
+These include medicines that are used to help prevent blood clots, such as warfarin, aspirin, direct thrombin inhibitors, factor Xa inhibitors, and heparin.
+Other medicines that may affect the results include:

 If your blood sample is not collected correctly, your test results may also be affected.

 You don't usually need to prepare for this test.
-Your doctor will tell you whether you will need to avoid eating or drinking in the hours before the test.
-Your doctor may ask you to stop taking any medications that may affect your test results, especially those that prevent blood clotting.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Your healthcare provider will tell you whether you will need to avoid eating or drinking in the hours before the test.
+Your provider may ask you to stop taking any medicines that may affect your test results, especially those that prevent blood clotting.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.